History of South Asians in Canada: Timeline

 The federal government imposed a $200 tax on all Asian immigrants on arrival into Canada.
 The strict regulations were put into effect to prevent the entry of wives and families of residing South Asians.

 In February 1908, six South Asians from Fiji made the first attempt according to the passage regulation. they sailed from Fiji, but were held for deportation due to the interpretation of the immigration officials of the Continuous Passage Regulations Act.

 Continuous Journey, A Social History of South Asians in Canada. pg.
 24

 First Sikh gurdwara in North America was built on 1866- West 2nd Ave.
 Vancouver, BC

-January 19, 1908 The first official South Asian organizations in Canada were established.
+January 19, 1908 The first official South Asian organization in Canada was established.
 The Vancouver Khalsa Diwan Society was created early in the year to deal with the expansion of Sikh religious establishments.

 Image courtesy of www.http://komagatamarujourney.ca website

-The interest in real estate for South Asians let to the creation of the Guru Nanak Mining and Trust Company in Vancouver.
+The interest in real estate for South Asians lead to the creation of the Guru Nanak Mining and Trust Company in Vancouver.
 Teja Singh supported this company to buy and develop agriculture land for the South Asians.
-This company was one of the earliest entrepreneur ventures by South Asians in British Columbia.
+This company was one of the earliest entrepreneurial ventures by South Asians in British Columbia.

-South Asians workers were employed across BC in mills, farms, and logging sites.
+South Asians workers employed across BC in mills, farms, and logging sites.

 The Immigration Act is overhauled including the Continuous Journey regulation.
 The amended Act now gives sweeping powers to the government to exclude people explicitly on the basis of race.
 These amendments are aimed at stopping the South Asian immigration.